stevenhgs/rib-to-gpx-file-converter/README.md

 |  31   | delimiter  | 255     | 255     | 255     |

 #### Time
-When analyzing the data in the columns it can be seen that the values at index `6` changed by one for consecutive slices.
+When analyzing the data in the columns it can be seen that the values at index `6` change by one for consecutive slices.
-This could mean that this data represented time.
+This could mean that this data represents time.
 With the knowledge that the activity started around 8:50 the following meaning can be given to the data:

 | Index |   Meaning    | Slice 1  | Slice 2 | Slice 3 |
 |:-----:|:------------:|----------|---------|---------|